Is there a cure for keratoconus?

 Corneal collagen cross linking combined with laser resurfacing

 This latest procedure for treating keratoconus is still under investigation.
-It uses a single, low energy pulse of micrwave energy to flatten the cornea without recmoving tissue.
-The collagen fibres of the cornea shrink and flatten in less than a second.
+It uses a single, low energy pulse of microwave energy to flatten the cornea without removing tissue.
+The collagen fibers of the cornea shrink and flatten in less than a second.
 This procedure is combined with an express version of corneal cross-linking to stabilise the cornea.
 This may help for keratoconus sufferers who have failed in contact lenses to delay or avoid a corneal graft.